normanyahq/normanyahq.github.io/12306Description/description.md

 - __Image Correlation__

-    According to observation, images of the same category are more likely to be picked into one verification code, even if they are not in the target category in the verification code.
+    According to observation, images of the same category are more likely to be picked into one CAPTCHA, even if they are not in the target category in the CAPTCHA.
 For example, in the first image, the target category is "hanger", and image 1 and 8 both belong to "wire".
 In the second image, the target is "button", and image 7 and 8 belong to "mosquito coil".

     These are not incidents, since there are about 600 categories, the probability P(6 image are from different categories)=2.5% (similar to Birthday Paradox), but the real statistic is significantly higher than this.
 This may be related to the random strategy of the website.